 Full Integration Versus Continued Independence

-Strategic acquirers will most likely integrate the sellers’ business into their own organization structure, business systems, controls, and management after a transaction to recognize synergies that represented the rationale for the acquisition.
-Strategic acquirers often plan to fully integrate the sellers’ company into the acquirer over time which can present a challenge for sellers that strongly value an independent organization and ability to independently shape the organization direction.
-In cases in which this is a significant issue, financial acquirers can represent an attractive alternative as financial acquirers often provide the companies they acquire with a slightly greater degree of freedom on how to operate and grow the business.
+Strategic acquirers will most likely integrate the seller’s business into their own organization structure, business systems, controls, and management, after a transaction.
+This is so they can take advantage of the synergies that represented the rationale for the acquisition.
+Strategic acquirers often plan to fully integrate the seller's company into the acquirer over time which can present a challenge for sellers that strongly value an independent organization and an ability to independently shape the organizational direction.
+In cases in which this is a significant issue, financial acquirers can represent an attractive alternative.
+This is because financial acquirers often provide the companies they acquire with a slightly greater degree of freedom on how to operate and grow the business.

-Additionally, financial acquirers are often more likely to keep the seller's’ current management team in place in comparison strategic acquirers who tend to be more likely to insert their own leadership in the Seller’s organization.
+Additionally, financial acquirers are often more likely to keep the seller's current management team in place.
+In comparison, strategic acquirers tend to be more likely to insert their own leadership in the seller’s organization.
 As such, strategic buyers tend to emphasize their focus on the integration of the sellers’ business into their own and the achievability of the identified synergies, while financial acquirers tend to focus on the sustainability of the sellers’ existing business model, strength of the management team, and achievability of near-term growth opportunities.

 Different Views on Valuation

-With such differing rationale for completing an acquisition, it is not a surprise that strategic and financial acquires view valuation of the Sellers’s company in very different ways.
+With such different rationales for completing an acquisition, it is not surprising strategic and financial acquirers view the valuation of the seller’s company in very different ways.

-The purchase price strategic acquirers are willing to pay is significantly driven by their “post-acquisition economics”, simply put, how much money they project they are going to make in the next 3 to 5 years of owning the company and how reasonable are assumptions that must be true for those opportunities to be realized.
-Synergistic benefits after closing often include a a number of cross-selling opportunities, leveraging of distribution channels, elimination of duplicative expenses, and economies of scale.
-The greater incremental profit contribution derived from the integration synergies, the greater ability for the strategic acquirer to logically justify paying a premium purchase price.
+The purchase price strategic acquirers are willing to pay is significantly driven by their “post-acquisition economics”.
+Simply put, this means how much money they project they are going to make in the next 3-5 years of owning the company and how reasonable their assumptions are that must be true for those opportunities to be realized.
+Synergistic benefits after closing often include a number of cross-selling opportunities, leveraging of distribution channels, elimination of duplicative expenses, and economies of scale.

 - Unlocking underutilized assets